whitescape/done-vscode/README.md

-# hitman README
+# README

-**EXPERIMENTAL EXTENSION**
-**MACOS ONLY**
+**EXPERIMENTAL**

-Hitman is an extension for time tracking on Git projects.
+Hitman is a VSCode extension for Done! app.
-A part of Done! app.
-Please follow link https://done-be-stage.herokuapp.com for explanation.
+Please follow link https://done-be-stage.herokuapp.com for better explanation.

+## Known issues

+Hitman detects Git projects only.
+More to come.

+Not working on Windows.

 ## Features

 It's simple and silent.
-Nothing but active file path and timestamp is used.
+Nothing but path of the active file is ever used or sent.

 ## Requirements

-It will require Hitamn cli installed.
+Extension requires `hitman` cli to be installed.

-Run the following command in Terminal:
-`curl https://done-be-stage.herokuapp.com/hitman.zip | jar -xv && chmod +x hitman && mv hitman /usr/local/bin && hitman`
+Please follow link above for better explanation.

 ## Extension Settings